How to Calculate Growing Annuity in Excel (2 Methods)

 Calculating Future Value of Each Payment

-• Then, drag down the Fill Handle icon to calculate future values for the remaining payments.
+• Drag down the formula to calculate future values for the remaining payments.

 Using Fill Handle tool to calculate Future Value of Each Payment